 WHAT'S IT ALL ABOUT?
 New boats, old boats, spiffy boats, restored boats — all will be on display.
 You can meet other owners, show off your own boat, see the newest models, and tour the rest of the show.
 Awards will be given in various categories.

 HOW CAN I JOIN IN THE FUN?
-If you plan to bring your boat*, please click here to register (or call 1-800-565-4951).
+If you plan to bring your boat*, please click here to register.
 If you exhibit your boat for the weekend you will receive 4 complimentary passes to the show.
-Additional weekend passes are available for $15 each (free admission for kids 12 and under) *See below for specific details about bringing your boat by road or by water.
+Additional weekend passes are available for $15 each (free admission for kids 12 and under) *See below for specific details about bringing your boat by road.

 HOW DO I TRAILER MY BOAT TO THE SHOW?
-First, please register by CLICKING HERE (or call 1-800-565-4951).
-Once in Rockland, come to the Park Drive show entrance (near the Rockland Police Station).
+Register by CLICKING HERE , come to the Buoy Park show entrance (near the Rockland Police Station).
 Click here for maps and directions.
 Please be on site no later than 8:30 a.m. on the day you plan to arrive with your boat.
 The show officially closes at 5 p.m. on Friday, 5 p.m. on Saturday, and 4 p.m. on Sunday, and it takes a bit of time to clear the site of pedestrians after those hours.
 Please plan accordingly.

 WHAT DO I GET IN RETURN?
 If you trailer your boat to the show, you will get four free passes good for the entire show weekend PLUS a one-year subscription to Maine Boats, Homes & Harbors magazine.
 Please stop by the Will-Call booth on show grounds to pick up your passes and sign up for your subscription if you did not do so when you registered.
-CLICK HERE TO REGISTER!
+CLICK HERE TO REGISTER BY AUGUST 4th!

 WHERE CAN I PARK?
 After your boat is in place, you'll find ample free parking for your tow vehicle at nearby Snow Marine Park (an easy half-mile walk from show grounds).
 There is also paid parking (all proceeds go to local nonprofits) at Boston Financial, right next door.
 Click here for maps and parking information.